PRP - Platelet-Rich Plasma Therapy

 In the office, blood is drawn from the patient (just like getting a blood test) and placed in a

 special centrifuge.
 The centrifuge separates the RBCs, and the remaining platelets and plasma are then highly concentrated.
-(The WBCs, which comprise only a fraction of the total cells, go along for the ride with the platelets and plasma.)
 The red blood

 cells are discarded, and the resulting platelet concentrate is used for